 Under the Umbrella Program, the CDA is authorized to issue bonds to provide financial assistance for the acquisition of industrial land, buildings, new machinery, equipment and pollution control facilities.
 Loans up to \$800,000, with up to a 20-year term, can be made for each approved project.
 Of this amount, up to \$500,000 can be used for machinery and equipment (term may not exceed ten years) and up to \$800,000 can be used for pollution control facilities (term may not exceed ten years.)
 Loans in this program are insured under the Insurance Program (discussed later).
-During the 2003-2004 fiscal year, \$75,132 in defaulted loans were absorbed by the Insurance Program Fund from the Umbrella Fund.
+There were no defaulted loans absorbed by the Insurance Program Fund from the Umbrella Fund during the 2005-2006 fiscal year.